cog1to/transmission-go/tui/README.md

 a position and a size within its parent Drawable.

 There's a root Drawable, Screen, which is returned when you initialize the library with `tui.Init()`.
-Screen always occupies the whole terminan window.
+Screen always occupies the whole terminal window.

-When a Drawable is told to draw some text with something like `drawable.MovePrintf`, it calculates a proper position within it's parent and calls parent's `MovePrintf` at given coordinates.
+When a Drawable is told to draw some text with something like `drawable.MovePrintf`, it calculates a proper position within its parent and calls parent's `MovePrintf` at given coordinates.
 Its parent does the same thing, transforming the coordinates passed to the function into its parent Drawable coordinate system, and so on.
 Eventually we will reach the